 Yes, neon pothos can grow in water, you can take a cuttings and it will survive in water alone.
 Make sure there are no leaves under the water surface which can rot and cause the water to go cloudy and the plant to die.

 You can repot a neon pothos every few years to keep it growing bigger.
 A plant pot 5 cm or so bigger should be fine.
-Pro tip(!): I take some cuttings a few weeks before and then plant them back in with the main plant when I repot it, to keep the plant bushy.
-The same if the plant is becoming leggy or getting too long, just cut the stems back and use them for propagations too
+Pro tip: take some cuttings a few weeks before and then plant them back in with the main plant when you repot it, to keep the plant bushy.
+Do the same if the plant is becoming leggy or getting too long, just cut the stems back and use them for propagations too